angular-ui-tree/angular-ui-tree/README.md

 - `destScope` is the `scope` object which the dragged item dropped.
 - `sourceIndex` is the index of item before it dragged.
 - `destIndex` is the index of item after it dropped.
 - `elements` is a collection of dragging elements.

-> - `placeholder`: the placeholder element
+  - `placeholder`: the placeholder element.
-> - `dragging`: the current dragging element.
+  - `dragging`: the current dragging element.

 ### Scope of Item